suncoast-devs/cohort-xii/week-05/day-1/minesweeper/README.md

 - DONE Use the new game API to request a new game
   - POST /games
   - Take what the API gives back and put that in the state
-- Display the number of the game we are playing
+- DONE Display the number of the game we are playing

 Draw the board